srikardevulapalli/global_football_stadiums_analysis/README.md

 ***transform_wikipedia_data***

 Following the extraction, the data undergoes a transformation process.
-This step typically includes cleaning the data (e.g., removing duplicates, handling missing values), normalizing formats (e.g., standardizing date formats, string casing), and structuring the data into a schema that fits the needs of the analysis or database design.
+This step typically includes cleaning the data (e.g., removing duplicates, handling missing values), normalizing formats (e.g., standardizing integer formats, string casing), and structuring the data into a schema that fits the needs of the analysis or database design.
 Transformation is crucial to ensure data quality and to prepare the data for effective storage and analysis.

 ***write_wikipedia_data***